Here we've tried to answer villagers' general questions about neighbourhood planning. If you have a question, please contact us

 Question: If a single new building consisted of five one bed-room flats rather than one five bed-room house, how would that count towards our share of the housing allocation?

 Answer: In the local plan Breckland Council allocates new dwellings rather than new buildings.
-Therefore our understanding is that five one bed-room flats in a single building would count as 5 towards our allocation.
+Therefore our understanding is that five one bed-room flats in a single building would count as 5 dwellings.

 Question: Can the Plan specify what type of homes are built?

-Update March 2018: Thanks to our consultant's help we have now included a specific policy (2B) dealing with this, which sets out requirements for smaller and affordable homes.
-Evidence Volume 4 explains why we think it's justified.
+Answer: Thanks to our consultant's help we have included a specific policy (2B) dealing with this, which sets out requirements for smaller and affordable homes.
+The supporting document ' Saham Toney Parish Housing Needs Assessment' explains that in more detail.